 Using a car seat for your little one is essential to keep them safe while you embark on your next adventure.
 However, knowing when you’re legally required to get a new one is somewhat of a grey area for a lot of drivers.

 That’s why we’ve put together a simple guide to help.
 Here’s everything you need to know about when you’ll need to change your child’s car seat.

 Child car seat law

-According to UK law, your little one must use a child car seat until they’re either 12 years old or 135cm tall – depending on which one comes first.
+According to UK law, your little one must use a child car seat until they’re either 12 years old or 135cm tall, whichever comes first.

 Child seats are classified in several different ways and there are currently two active safety test regulations, R44/04 and R129: